How to increase the recursion limit in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app.
+Replit Agent will write the code, test for errors, and deploy your application.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.